PTM-Psi on the Cloud: Introduction

 To understand the fundamental mechanisms of the enzymatic activities in the CBC turnover, the redox proteome of \textit{S. elongatus} was measured by high-throughput redox mass spectrometry after light disturbance\cite{johnson_arxiv2025}.
-The first version of \ptmpsi\ workflow was developed to provide mass spectrometry specialists with a structural interpretation of their datasets from computational models.
-However, this workflow could not efficiently handle thousands of simulations stemming from a combinatorial way to modify all thiol groups that might participate in the day/night redox homeostasis of cyanobacteria\cite{ansong_frontiers2014}.
-In response to the immense need for high-performance computing, we deployed \ptmpsi\ on the cloud with the approach of ``a flow of workflows'' on Microsoft's Azure Quantum Elements (AQE) cloud computing infrastructure, which we detail in Figure~\ref{fig:Overview_PTMPsi}A. To manage accompanying data output from these simulations, we also augmented the workflow with a tool for post-processing analyses of massive datasets such as principal component analysis (PCA), dimensionality reduction, clustering, and kinetic transition network (KTN).
-We introduced a local vs. global scoring function to evaluate the PTM influences on structures and dynamics at a quick glance (Figure~\ref{fig:Overview_PTMPsi}B).
+The first version of \ptmpsi\ was developed to provide mass spectrometry specialists with a structural interpretation of their datasets from computational models.
+However, this {version} could not efficiently {orchestrate} thousands of simulations stemming from a combinatorial way to modify all thiol groups that might participate in the day/night redox homeostasis of cyanobacteria\cite{ansong_frontiers2014}.
+In response to the immense need for high-performance computing (HPC), we deployed \ptmpsi\ on the cloud with the approach of {\enquote{workflow of workflows}} on { a private preview version of} Microsoft's Azure Quantum Elements (AQE) cloud computing infrastructure, which we visually describe in Figure~\ref{fig:Overview_PTMPsi}A. To manage accompanying data output from these simulations, we also augmented the {package} with a tool for post-processing analyses of massive datasets { that comprises methods} such as principal component analysis (PCA), dimensionality reduction, clustering, and kinetic transition network (KTN).
+We also introduced a local vs. global scoring function to evaluate the PTM influence on structures and dynamics at a quick glance (Figure~\ref{fig:Overview_PTMPsi}B).